 2. The film must have won a qualifying award at a competitive film festival, as specified in the Documentary Feature Film Qualifying Festival List, regardless of any prior public exhibition or distribution by nontheatrical means.
 Proof of the award must be submitted with the entry.
 The Documentary Feature Film Qualifying Festival List is available at www.oscars.org or may be obtained from the Academy.
-The eligibility period for winning a qualifying festival award begins on October 1, 2023, and ends on September 30, 2024.

-- 3. The film must have been submitted in the International Feature Film category as its country's official selection for the 97th Academy Awards.
+- 3. The film must have been submitted in the International Feature Film category as its country's official selection for the 96th Academy Awards.

 - B. Works that are essentially promotional or instructional are not eligible, nor are works that are essentially unfiltered records of performances.

 - C. Only individual documentary works are eligible.
 This excludes from consideration such works as:

 - multi-part or limited series,

 - episodes extracted from a larger series,

 - segments taken from a single "composite" program, and

 - alternate versions of ineligible works.

 - D. Films that, in any version, receive a nontheatrical public exhibition or distribution before their qualifying theatrical release as defined in Paragraph II.A.1 above will not be eligible for Academy Awards consideration.
 Nontheatrical public exhibition or distribution includes but is not limited to:

 - Broadcast and cable television

-- Pay Per View/Video on Demand
+- PPV/VOD

 - DVD distribution

 - Inflight airline distribution

 - Internet transmission